td-ebay-amazon-api/ebay-amazon-api/README.md

 * Any item on Amazon that has an unlisted price (e.g. See price in cart) will default to null
 * Amazon price does not take shipping cost into account.
 This is a limitation of the Amazon product advertising API, and cannot be fixed.
 * Output is currently limited to 10 items
+* eBay search is by keyword; this can result some inaccurate matches.
+Matching by UPC, EAN, ISBN, or eBay ReferenceID will require a little more work.